 Privacy

 • Strengthen your network security: We suggest you secure your Wi-Fi and IoT devices with robust passwords.
-Use ExtremeVPN’s reliable password generator tool to generate and store complex, random passwords that are hard for hackers to guess.
+Use ExtremeVPN’s reliable password generator tool to generate complex, random passwords that are hard for hackers to guess.

 • Use trusted antivirus software: Reliable antivirus software detects and eliminates threats before they compromise your systems.
 To make an informed decision, explore the available antivirus programs on the market and choose the one that suits your preferences.

 By understanding the internet connectivity of all devices in your environment, you take a crucial step toward adequate protection against hacking attempts.
-Stay informed, stay vigilant!

 How to Respond to Killware Attacks